Darlington Nuclear Generating Station: Refurbishment project

+Darlington B

 In 2006, OPG started the federal approvals process to build new nuclear units at the site of its Darlington Nuclear Station.
 The project proposal involved the construction and operation of up to four nuclear units, with capacity of up to 4,800 MW.

 A request for proposals (RFP) process for design and construction resulted in bids from Areva NP, Westinghouse, and Atomic Energy of Canada Limited (AECL).
 In June 2009, the Government of Ontario put the RFP process on hold, citing unexpectedly high bids, and the uncertainty surrounding the future of the only compliant bidder (AECL).

 In August 2011, the three-member Joint Review Panel (mandated by the Ontario Ministry of the Environment and the Canadian Nuclear Safety Commission) released a report finding that the Darlington new build project would not result in any significant adverse environmental impacts (after taking into account mitigation measures).
 Following the report, the federal government approved the Environmental Assessment.

 In October 2013, the Ontario government declared that the Darlington new build project would not be a part of Ontario's long term energy plan, citing the high capital cost estimates and energy surplus in the province at the time of the announcement.

+Darlington New Nuclear

 In November 2020, Ontario Power Generation (OPG) announced plans to build a small modular reactor (SMR) at Darlington Nuclear Generating Station.
 It is expected to be operational by 2028 at the earliest.
 OPG will work with GE Hitachi Nuclear Canada to build the SMR.

-On December 2nd, 2022, Ontario Power Generation officially broke ground on the new build Darlington SMR (Darlington B) project.
-The first unit to be constructed is a GE BWRX-300 unit, expected to be operational by 2028.
+On December 2, 2022, Ontario Power Generation officially broke ground on the new build Darlington SMR (Darlington B) project.
+The first unit to be constructed is a GE BWRX-300 unit, expected to produce power by late 2029.